C1nderC0ated/DCX-neo/README.md

-there** with real content in it. `%USERPROFILE%\dcx_backups` is exactly the sort of folder antivirus and Controlled Folder Access guard; if the writes are blocked, you get a clear failure and how to fix it — not a backup you *think* you have and find out about later. **Restore reports what actually happened.** It's a long run of ADB writes — if the cable is pulled, wireless ADB drops or authorisation expires part-way, the rest silently do nothing.
+there** with real content in it. `%USERPROFILE%\dcx_backups` is exactly the sort of folder antivirus and Controlled Folder Access guard; if the writes are blocked, you get a clear failure and how to fix it — not a backup you *think* you have and find out about later. **Restore reports what actually happened.**
+It's a long run of ADB writes — if the cable is pulled, wireless ADB drops or authorisation expires part-way, the rest silently do nothing.
 Newer backup files count every write and end with `[OK] n restored` or `[WARN] n restored, m FAILED` naming the failures; DCX also re-checks the device is still connected afterwards, which covers backup files made before this existed.
 Restoring twice is harmless.

-Because it's a normal batch
-file you can run it directly without DCX neo, edit out lines you don't want, or share it to reproduce settings elsewhere. **Restore** lists backups (newest first), confirms, then applies the chosen one.
+Because it's a normal batch file you can run it directly without DCX neo (double-click holds the window until you press a key), edit out lines you don't want, or share it to reproduce settings elsewhere. **Restore** lists backups (newest first), confirms, then applies the chosen one with `/nopause` so DCX stays open.
 Both can open the backups folder in Explorer.

 ---